pantheon-systems/documentation/source/docs/articles/drupal/cron.md

 Cron can be managed via Drupal's admin interface at `admin/system/config/cron`.

 There are a couple of ways to interact with cron on Pantheon.
-One way is to execute cron manually from the Drupal admin interface.
+One way is to execute cron manually from the Drupal admin interface.<br />
 ![](/source/docs/assets/images/desk_images/73173.png)
 Clicking **Run cron** will run all scheduled tasks.
 ![Click Run Cron](/source/docs/assets/images/desk_images/73176.png)
 Alternatively, all scheduled cron tasks can be run with the following [Terminus](https://github.com/pantheon-systems/cli) command:

     terminus drush --site=<site> --env=<env> cron